 Finally, the console requires two AA batteries (are included).
 It starts up if you press any of the buttons, or when you begin rowing.
 It will also enter its sleep mode after 4 minutes of inactivity, to save battery life.

 The unit offers two main workout modes, Manual and Race.
 In Manual mode, you can select goal values for time, distance, strokes, calories, and pulse.
-If a goal is selected for any time, distance, and calories, the console will show the amount remaining until you reach the chosen goal.
-If you select a target for a pulse, the unit will beep in case you exceed or fall below the selected hr interval.
+If a goal is selected for any time, distance, and calories, the console will show the amount remaining until you reach the chosen purpose.
+If you choose a target for a pulse, the unit will beep in case you exceed or fall below the selected hr interval.

 The Race mode has 15 separate levels.
-You can select a distance between 500m and 10,000m, while the timers are preset between 8:00 (L1) and 1:00 (L15).
+You can select a distance between 500m and 10,000m, while the timers are between 8:00 (L1) and 1:00 (L15).
 When the race begins, you will compete against the computer for the selected distance and timer.

 ERG600W Assembly & Maintenance